Queer, Nu-Folk, Irish Singer-Songwriter Gráinne Hunt Announces Australian Tour 2026

 Acclaimed Ireland-based singer-songwriter Gráinne Hunt has announced an Australian tour taking place across the country this March.

-Performing as a duo with San Diego’s Jules Stewart on drums and vocals, the pair have been described as “the bi-continental queer folk duo you didn’t know you needed in your life.”
+Supported by Culture Ireland, Hunt is performing as a duo with San Diego’s Jules Stewart on drums and vocals, with the pair having been described as “the bi-continental queer folk duo you didn’t know you needed in your life.”

 One of Ireland’s most compelling voices, Hunt’s upcoming tour begins with a performance at this year’s Port Fairy Folk Festival from Friday 6 to Monday 9 March.
 Hunt and Stewart then play Woy Woy’s Troubadour Folk Club on Friday 13 March, Allambie Heights’ Humph Hall on Saturday 14 March, Marrickville’s Gasoline Pony on Sunday 15 March, Canberra’s Smith’s Alternative on Sunday 16 March, Melbourne’s Celtic Festival on Monday 17 March, Castlemaine’s Shedshaker Brewing on Tuesday 18 March and the Yackandandah Folk Festival from Friday 20 to Sunday 22 March.